What is an Aneurysm?

 Treatment for Aneurysms

-Treatment for aneurysms depends on the severity of the case and the size, location and the situation.
-Aortic aneurysm repair could come in many forms.
+Treatment for them depends on the severity of the case and the size, location and the situation.
+Aortic repair could come in many forms.

 Most aneurysms don’t show symptoms.
 These are usually found in x-rays, ultrasounds or CT scans.
 In many cases, the patient is usually getting scanned for another issue.